 How Does It Work?

 Air Cleaners are installed as part of your home’s central heating and cooling system.
-They are completely out of your way and out-of-sight.
-Every time your system runs, the air in your home is filtered through a state-of-the-art filter media removing potentially harmful contaminants from every room of your home.
+They are completely out of your way and out of sight.
+Every time your system runs, the air in your home is filtered through state-of-the-art filter media removing potentially harmful contaminants from every room of your home.

 The clean air is then distributed via your heating and cooling system’s ductwork to your entire home.
 Best yet, the system is easy to maintain with infrequent maintenance only required every 1-2 years, unlike portable units that require monthly care or standard filters that need cleaning every 1-3 months.

 Turn your central heating and cooling system into a whole-house air cleaner!